archlinux/aur/README.md

 what is the mkinitcpio hook entry provided by this package?
 * hook name: `systemd-tool`
-* minimum required hooks are: `systemd systemd-tool`
+* minimum required hooks are: `base systemd systemd-tool`
+* recommended hooks are: `base systemd autodetect modconf block filesystems keyboard systemd-tool`

 how can I enable my custom service unit in initrd?
 * add `[Unit]` entry `ConditionPathExists=/etc/initrd-release`